Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

-on the total space of the manifold $X$ is an elliptic complex. \end{definition}
+on the total space of the manifold $X$ arises as the sheaf of global sections of an elliptic complex of vector bundles. \end{definition}

-This is a fairly mild assumption that is satisfied in most realistic free physical theories on compact orientable manifolds (and the theory admits an extension to describe classical observables in interacting theories also, as described in \cite{CostelloGwilliam} and \cite{CostelloSH}).
-We describe some free examples (which all admit interacting extensions described by Costello and Gwilliam). \begin{examples} \begin{enumerate} \item \textbf{Scalar field theories}\\ Let $\Phi(U) = C^\infty(U)$, the sheaf of smooth functions on a compact manifold, and let $\mc L$ be the Lagrangian density for a free scalar field of mass $m$, namely
+This is a fairly mild assumption that is satisfied in most realistic free physical theories on compact orientable manifolds (and the theory admits an extension to describe classical observables in interacting theories also, as described in \cite{Book2} and \cite{CostelloSH}).
+We describe some free examples (which all admit interacting extensions described by Costello and Gwilliam). \begin{example} \begin{enumerate} \item \textbf{Scalar field theories}\\ Let $\Phi(U) = C^\infty(U)$, the sheaf of smooth functions on a compact Riemannian manifold, and let $\mc L$ be the Lagrangian density for a free scalar field of mass $m$, namely

-The smeared classical observables in this theory are generated by the elliptic complex $C^\infty(X)[1] \overset Q \to C^\infty(X)$ where $Q = \Delta - m^2$. \item \textbf{Abelian Chern-Simons theory}\\ Let $T$ be a torus, let $P \to X^3$ be a principal $T$ bundle on a compact 3-manifold, and let $\Phi(U)$ be the sheaf describing connections on $P$ (where we trivialise the torsor by choosing a fixed reference connection).
+where $\ast$ is the Hodge star.
+The smeared classical observables in this theory are generated by the elliptic complex $C^\infty(X)[1] \overset Q \to C^\infty(X)$ where $Q = \Delta - m^2$. \item \textbf{Abelian Chern-Simons theory}\\ Let $T$ be a torus, let $P \to X^3$ be a principal $T$ bundle on a compact 3-manifold, and let $\Phi(U)$ be the sheaf describing connections on $P$ (where we trivialize the torsor by choosing a fixed reference connection).
 Chern-Simons theory on this fixed bundle is described by the complex $\Omega^*(U; \mf t)$, where $\mf t$ is the (abelian) Lie algebra of $T$.
-Taking a Dolbeault complex on a complex manifold instead of a de Rham complex describes instead \emph{holomorphic} Chern-Simons theory (and indeed, in this language it makes sense to define Chern-Simons theory in any dimension as the theory whose algebra of classical observables are built from this complex). \item \textbf{Abelian Yang-Mills theory}\\ Let $T$ be a torus, let $P \to X^4$ be a principal $T$ bundle on a compact 4-manifold, and let $\Phi(U)$ be the sheaf describing connections on $P$ as above.
+Equivalently, it is obtained as the classical theory whose fields are given by the complex $\Omega^0(U; \mf t)[1] \to \Omega^1(U; \mf t)$ with Lagrangian density $\LL_{\mr{CS}}(A) = [A \wedge \d A]$.
+Taking a Dolbeault complex on a complex manifold instead of a de Rham complex describes instead \emph{holomorphic} Chern-Simons theory (and indeed, in this language it makes sense to define Chern-Simons theory in any dimension as the theory whose algebra of classical observables are built from this complex). \item \textbf{Abelian Yang-Mills theory}\\ Let $T$ be a torus, let $P \to X^4$ be a principal $T$ bundle on a compact Riemannian 4-manifold, and let $\Phi(U)$ be the sheaf describing connections on $P$ as above.
 Yang-Mills theory on this fixed bundle is described by the shifted cotangent to the Atiyah-Singer-Donaldson complex describing anti-self-dual connections on $P$, that is, the complex